silburt/DeepMoon/README.md

 systems without reducing the batch size, number of filters, etc., which can affect final model convergence.

+### Quick Usage
+See docs/Using Zenodo Data.ipynb for an ipython notebook showing some basic examples on loading models, generating sample datasets and model predictions, etc.

 ## Authors

 * **Ari Silburt** - convnet architecture, crater extraction and post-processing